byu-cpe/Maeser/sphinx-docs/sysadmin/managing_users.md

 ### List of Log Files

-The list of log files on the Chat Logs Management page displays a high level overview of each log, displaying the following:
+The list of log files on the Chat Logs Management page displays a high-level overview of each log, displaying the following:
 - **User** (formatted like `authenticator.user_id`)
 - **Log File Name** (a string of numbers followed by `-authenticator-user_id.log`)
 - **Time and Date Created**
 - **Time and Date Last Modified**
-- **Feeback** (True or False, depending on whether the user submitted feedback in that conversation thread)
+- **Feedback** (True or False, depending on whether the user submitted feedback in that conversation thread)

 A few helpful aggregate statistics are listed above the list of log files:
 - **Total Tokens**